Mojtaba-Babik3r/alx_c_prt/README.md

 This is a roadmap for learning programming with c.
 It is a work in progress and will be updated as I learn more.

 - Getting Started         | MS
 - Hello World             | MS
 - Variables               | MS
-- Data Types
+- Data Types              | MS
-- Operators
+- Operators               | MS
-- Expressions
+- Expressions             | MS
-- Statements
+- Statements              | MS
-- Comments
+- Comments                | MS
-- Functions
+- Functions               | MS
-- Arrays
+- Arrays                  | MS
-- Strings
+- Strings                 | MS
-- Pointers
+- Pointers                | MS
-- Structures
+- Structures              | MS
 - Unions
 - Enumerations
 - Input and Output